Surfing the Dark Web Safely – Keep Yourself Safe

 So, for most of us, the answer to this question is an easy ‘No’, unless you need to do something that needs full anonymity, such as whistle-blowing, reporting on crime syndicates or trying to bypass state censorship.
 Otherwise, steer clear of this place.
 Always be conscious of your online security and privacy no matter what.

-Accessing the Dark Web Safely
+How to Browse the Dark Web Safely

 The Dark Web has no shortage of scams, phishing sites, and malware designed to trick newbies.
 Yes, links on the clear web oftentimes are also malicious, but at least HTTPS can be used to help verify the legitimacy of the website using SSL certificates but this is not possible on the Dark Web.

 It was taken down in October 2013 by the FBI.
-However, only in a matter of weeks, its void was filled up by other similar crypto-markets.
+However, in a matter of weeks, its void was filled up by other similar crypto-markets.
 Still, the Dark Web remains filled with many other unsavory things.
-Experimenting is fine though – as long as you remember to play it safe.
+Experimenting is fine, though – as long as you remember to play it safe.

-Dark Web Links to Try
+Dark Web Sites to Visit

 (Important Note: Remember, you can only access these Dark Web Links by using the Tor Browser or an alternative that supports .onion links)

-Facebook – Yes, your favorite social media site is also on the Dark Web.
-While the concept may seem strange it's definitely available.
+• Facebook – Yes, your favorite social media site is also on the Dark Web.
+While the concept may seem strange, it's definitely available.

-Galaxy3 – Again, we have an alternative service for those not fond of the mainstream.
+• Galaxy3 – Again, we have an alternative service for those not fond of the mainstream.
 Galaxy3 is a Dark Web social media service that works just like Facebook.

-Mail2Tor – This secure email service provider is a great alternative for those who hate getting stalked by Google.
+• Mail2Tor – This secure email service provider is a great alternative for those who hate getting stalked by Google.
 Gmail is fine, but like everything else Google, it follows you around the web, so try Mail2Tor!

 Conclusion